Abulero/Knapsack-Problem-Genetic-Algorithm/README.md

 For the purpose of this algorithm, fitness will be the added weight of the blocks inside the knapsack, as it represents how good the solution is.

-As for the individuals, each will be a solution to the problem.
+As for the individuals, each will be a solution to the problem and their only constraint will be the weight of their solution.

 # How does the playground work?
 You can tinker with the following parameters: